maxnilz/grpc-istio-demo/README.md

 ## How to start

 1. install minikube
-2. install pv & pvc
+2. install pv & pvc (used by envoy.grpc_json_transcoder filter, mounting the proto_descriptor)
 3. install istio by using the istio's installer in this repo
 4. kubectl label namespace default istio-injection=enabled
 5. kubectl apply -f istio/idp.yaml